viptomer1/viptomer1/README.md

 - 👋 Hi, I’m Vipin Tomer
-- 👀 I’m interested in ...Full stack JS frameworks
+- 👀 I’m interested in ...Full stack JS frameworks and as Lead Dev
-- 🌱 I’m currently learning ...React & Node as a full stack
+- 🌱 I’m currently handson ...React & Node, Python as a full stack Dev & Tech Lead
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...(vipin tomer) on linked in- linkedin.com/in/viptomer